fzyzcjy/flutter_convenient_test/README.md

 Technical details: If this mode is enabled, a hot restart will be performed after each attempt of each test.

+### Abundant information for errors

+When something is not working, it tries to print out as much information as possible to help you quickly debug.

+For example, suppose you provide a `finder` that accidentally matches two widgets.
+Then, convenient_test will tell you the location of each widget, as well as a chain of render objects.
+Together with the screenshots/videos it provides, the finder problem can be fixed easily.

+<sup><sub>Remark: The GIFs are outdated and does not show this feature.</sub></sup>

 ### Enhanced golden

 This is a standalone feature, i.e. you can use it without using convenient_test.